saras-daton/AmazonAds/README.md

 ## Models

-This package contains models from the Amazon Advertising API which includes reports on {{sales, margin, inventory, product}}.
-The primary outputs of this package are described below.
+This package contains models from the [Amazon Advertising API](https://sarasanalytics.com/daton/amazon-ads/) which includes reports on {{sales, margin, inventory, product}}.
+The primary outputs of Amazon Advertising dbt package are described below.

 | **Category**                 | **Model**  | **Description** |
 | ------------------------- | ---------------| ----------------------- |